pubtech-ai/solo-cmp/README.md

 /**
-As you can see in the render functions, a 'rootElement' parameter is provided, this is the HTMLElement that corresponds to the id provided, this allows the library to check whether or not the HTMLElement with that id exists, if not existed creates it for you and places it inside the body of the site.
+As you can see in the render functions, a 'rootElement' parameter is provided, this is the HTMLElement that corresponds to the id provided, this allows the library to check whether or not the HTMLElement with that id exists, if not exists then it creates it for you placing it inside the body of the site.
 **/
 const uiConstructor = new UIConstructor(document, 'your-cmp-html-element-id-container', (rootElement, soloCmpDataBundle) => {